rwhite35/js-bytes/README.md

    Traverse through a number set array of unknown size and structure to return only composite (three or more factors) numbers in a new array.
 The return array can be undefined (default), empty, or has one or more numbers.
 This method has a time complexity of O^1 or constant time.

 3. [outofsorts.js] (https://github.com/rwhite35/js-bytes/blob/master/outofsorts.js)<br />
    Example of Insertion Sort algorithm for reordering a list of number having an unknown length and range.
 It builds on some of the traversing work in composite.js, but includes logic for handling different situations.
 Including chucking larger work into small work, sorting and merge data, and handling issues like undefined or empty values.
-WARN: Work In Progress!
-As of commit f992b3c0, input data looks like `11,1,21,3,4,32,103,7,4,56,2,12,2` and output data looks like `103,56,32,11,4,3,4,1,4,12,2`.
-Getting there but still needs some tuning.
+WARN: works but hasn't been tested for production code.
+Regardless, example

+   - input: `11,1,21,3,4,32,103,7,4,56,2,12,2`
+   - output: `103,56,32,21,12,11,7,4,3,2,1`

+   \*\* Duplicates removed, list in descending order, what more could you want?

 Enjoy!